Popular Ukulele Songs to Play: Top 12

 Chords for This Song: G, G7, C, C7, F, Fm, Em, A7, D7

-If you look for what the most famous ukulele song is in the 60s, you will possibly find it.
-It can seem to be somewhat a silly innovation hit, but you will see this song has kept an immense impact on the ukulele world.
+If you look for what the most famous ukulele song is from the 60s, you will possibly find it.
+It can seem somewhat like a silly innovation hit, but you will see this tune has had an immense impact on the music world.

 Despite being a large man, Tiny Tim had a falsetto voice and a tiny soprano uke.
-Indeed, it was this awkward pairing that caught the attention of the audience and then captured her great talent either.
+Indeed, it was this awkward pairing that caught the attention of the audience and then captured her great talent.

 Tutorial